-- The newly reconfigured PPC will meet once membership is finalized and a quorum can be established, likely in the next few weeks to discuss Nevada's cost growth benchmark value.
-We will convey your input to the PPC at that time. - PPC recommendations will subsequently be shared with the Governor prior to the issuance of an Executive Order. - The PPC and Advisory Subcommittee will continue to meet over the coming months and provide recommendations on: - Measuring & reporting performance against the benchmark - Implementing a data use strategy to identify drivers of cost growth - How to identify and prioritize cost growth mitigation strategies
+- PPC recommendations will be shared with the Governor prior to his issuance of an Executive Order. - The PPC and Advisory Subcommittee will resume monthly meetings in January.
+Upcoming meetings will focus on developing recommendations on: - Measuring & reporting performance against the benchmark - Implementing a data use strategy to identify drivers of cost growth - How to identify and prioritize cost growth mitigation strategies